 The Gertrude G. Campanella Scholarship Fund was established in 2013 by an anonymous donation to Saint Elizabeth Manor, formerly a member of Saint Elizabeth Community.
 The gift was made in honor of long-time resident, Gertrude G. Campanella.
 Gertrude passed away in 2014, shortly after the first scholarships were awarded.
 The scholarship honors Gertrude’s life-long philosophy of encouraging those around her to seek opportunities for professional advancement.
-Awards from this fund provide tuition assistance to Saint Elizabeth Community employees who seek to advance a career in patient care services.
+Awards from this fund provide tuition assistance to Saint Elizabeth Community employees who seek to advance a career.

 - Applicants must currently be employed by Saint Elizabeth Community and have completed a minimum of one year of service.

 - Applicants must be in good standing at the time of application.

 - The scholarship is open to those studying to advance a career in health care.
 Continuing education programs that maintain current career status do not qualify.
 Eligible examples include, but are not limited to: a Certified Nursing Assistant studying to be a Registered Nurse, a Dietary Aide studying to be a Physical Therapy Assistant, or a Registered Nurse studying to be a Physician’s Assistant.

 - Applicants may currently hold any position at any location within Saint Elizabeth Community provided the intention is to advance an education in an area of patient care.

 - All areas of patient care study are eligible including Physical Therapy and Occupational Therapy.